PublicMapping/districtbuilder/README.md

 We recommend acquiring data from the US Census Bureau, which typically distributes geographic and demographic files separately.
 Files for a state/region at the desired level of geographic detail (eg. blockgroup, block) should be acquired and then joined on the unique identifier field (eg. the census geoid/FIPS) into a single GeoJSON.

 When the GeoJSON is ready, use `process-geojson` to process the data and `publish-geojson` to publish the region to S3.

 In `process-geojson` the `--demographic` field specifies the columns to upload as demographic data, and multiple groups of demographic data can be uploaded (e.g. CVAP, etc.).

-The `--levels` field specifies what level of geographic detail (eg. blockgroup, block) contained in the GeoJSON should be processed.
+The `--levels` field specifies properties in the GeoJSON containing identifiers for other levels of geographic details.
+For example `--levels block,blockgroup` should be used when the input GeoJSON is at the `block` level and you wish to generate a `blockgroup` layer in addition to the `block` layer by combining all Blocks w/ the same `blockgroup` ID.

 ### Project Organization